syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

      --config config/samples/kind-worker-config.yaml
 ```

-Similar to when we created the Plaform cluster, `kind` will update your local
+Similar to when you created the Platform cluster, `kind` will update your local
 configuration with the details to access the worker cluster.
-We are also
+This command also
-providing `kind` with a configuration file to facilitate accessing the deployed
+provides `kind` with a configuration file to facilitate accessing the deployed
 services later on.

 Once the creation completes, you can reach your worker cluster on the